amitofsk/dandy/docs/Dandy.md

 In this section, we demonstrate a widget that is useful when sending analog or pulse width modulated (PWM) signals out of the computer.
 This will allow us to control motors or other actuators that accept an analog voltage.

-Not all microcontrollers have this feature.
-The Arduino and PSoC can send pulse width modulated (PWM) signals to specific pins.
-The RPPi does not.
-The PSoC has an internal digital to analog converter on a particular pin.
-The Arduino and RPi do not have this feature.

-Therefore, the example section 10.2 is only for option D, the Arduino.

 ### 10.1 KnobDisplay widget without hardware

 DANDY also includes a `KnobDisplay` widget.
 Try out the example below.
 It contains a `KnobDisplay` widget, a `SlideDisplay` widget, and a quit button.
-Put your cursor over the `KnobDisplay` widget and scroll the middle mouse button.
+Put your cursor over the `KnobDisplay` widget and click the left or right mouse button to dial the knob.
 You will see the `SlideDisplay` widget change.
+This example relies on the KnobDisplay widget detailed in the file 'src/widgets/KnobDisplay.py'.

 Note that in this example, we don't run Tkinter's main loop.
 Instead, we run the function `updater` which we define ourselves, and this function manually updates Tkinter's loop.